fryefryefrye/Open-Source-RKS/README.md

 RKS as the Remote keyless system.
 It's a proximity system that is triggered if a key is within a certain distance. <br> Widely used in modern vehicles.
 It's very convenient to Entry your car when you have RKS system. <br> You do not need take out of your key, just walk to you car with the key in your pocket, then you can open the door.<br>
-<br> But do you want open the door of your home without take out your keys?<br>
+<br> But do you want open the door of your home without take out your keys?
+Or equipment RKS to your old car?<br>
-I've found a solution that every electronic fans can make a RKS system at home in a very cheap price.<br> Arduino based Controller can make you to use this system in any application if you like.<br>
+I've found a solution that every electronic fans can make a RKS system at home in a very cheap price.<br> Cost of materials are Less than € 10 for a key and € 25 for the Controller in my area.<br> Arduino based Controller can make you to use this system in any application if you like.<br>
 You can submit a issue or mail to me if you have any question.<br>